In a small series we will introduce young people from around the world who are committed to children´s rights and the objectives of terre des hommes.

 3. What do you like doing in your free time?

-4. Why do work on children's rights and what do you do in concrete to improve the life conditions of children and youth in your region?
+4. Why are you working on children rights and what are you doing concretely to improve the life conditions of children and youth in your region?

-6. If you could change your life with somebody else for one day: which one you would choose?
+6. If you could change your life with somebody else for one day: Which one you would choose and why?

 7. What is your last dream that you can remember?